 - 2 cups chopped ham

-- Preheat oven to 375 and spray a XX baking dish.
+- Preheat oven to 375 and spray a 9x9 or so baking dish.

 - Melt 2 TBS butter and saute the onions until they are cooked through (about 4 minutes).